Prag8855/aab/content/guides/blue-card.md

 **Use PDF documents.** Word documents and other formats are less reliable.

 **If your documents are not in German**, bring a [certified translation](/glossary/beglaubigte%20Übersetzung).
 They *sometimes* accept documents in English.

-???The interviewer will scan your documents page by page.
-Do not staple the pages together.
-If possible, print everything on A4 paper.
-CDs, USB drives and website addresses will be ignored.???

 ## After you get your Blue Card